 Church of St. Ladislaus was built in the 13th century, together with the Minorite monastery.
 In 1473, from the foundation of Stefan Zapolya, the then Spiš zupan, a late-gothic chapel it was supposed to be added to the church.
 Recent research has, however, shifted the date of its creation a few decades earlier and related to the Thurzon family.
 Soon after its completion, the building was decorated with wall paintings.
 In the era of the Reformation, when the church was occupied by Protestants, Catholics had to perform their services in this chapel.
 Catholics recovered the temple in 1671, although later for several years it was again in the hands of Protestants.
+In the years 1899-1901 the church underwent renovation, unfortunately maintained in a neo-Gothic style with too much freedom in treating historic elements.
+In 2020, a comprehensive renovation of the church began.

 Website apsida.sk, Spišský Štvrtok.